Keaton-Brewster/Routinify/README.md

      Routinify

   ##  Description
-    We help you make a list and keep track with your friends and famly.
+    We help you make a list of things you need to do around the house.
   ## Table of Contents
   * [Description](#description)
   * [Installation](#Installation)